zengzzzzz/golang-trending-archive/README.md

 * 【2024-11-01】[mortennobel / cpp-cheatsheet](https://github.com/mortennobel/cpp-cheatsheet) - Modern C++ Cheatsheet
 ## All language

+* 【2025-12-05】[basecamp / fizzy](https://github.com/basecamp/fizzy) - Kanban as it should be.
+Not as it has been.
+* 【2025-12-05】[DayuanJiang / next-ai-draw-io](https://github.com/DayuanJiang/next-ai-draw-io) - A next.js web application that integrates AI capabilities with draw.io diagrams.
+This app allows you to create, modify, and enhance diagrams through natural language commands and AI-assisted visualization.
+* 【2025-12-05】[wshobson / agents](https://github.com/wshobson/agents) - Intelligent automation and multi-agent orchestration for Claude Code
 * 【2025-12-03】[MemoriLabs / Memori](https://github.com/MemoriLabs/Memori) - Open-Source Memory Engine for LLMs, AI Agents & Multi-Agent Systems